leoancap/weeblog/README.md

 ## Static types

 - It uses typescript with some strict rules.
 No implicity and explicity any.
-- Typescript will save you mental energy in the long run
+- Typescript will save you mental energy in the long run.

 ## Modularization